 - A cover letter of no more than 3 pages clearly stating —

 - why you are interested in joining PCO; and

 - how your skills and experience will make you a good fit to perform the work required in the context of the Role Specific Criteria found in the JDF.
 Please provide examples to support your claims.

 Please ensure you allow sufficient time to submit your application, as late applications will not be accepted.

-To submit your application click the “Apply for Job” button at bottom of this page.
+To submit your application, click the “Apply for Job” button at the bottom of this page.
 Emailed applications will not be accepted.

 Equity and Diversity

-Applicants found suitable but not recommended for this vacancy, may be considered for subsequent similar vacancies in the Department of Justice in accordance with Part 5 (General Appointment) of the Commissioner's Instructions: Filling a Public Sector Vacancy.
+Applicants found suitable but not recommended for this vacancy may be considered for subsequent similar vacancies in the Department of Justice for a period of 6 months, in accordance with Part 5 (General Appointment) of the Commissioner's Instructions No. 2: Filling a Public Sector Vacancy.

-If you would like further information on this opportunity please contact Norma D’Souza on 9264 6446 for a confidential discussion.
+If you would like further information regarding the position, please contact Geoff Lawn, Parliamentary Counsel on +61 (0) 438 337 004 for a confidential discussion.